hashicorp/terraform/website/source/docs/providers/azurerm/r/image.html.markdown

 ---
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_managed_image"
+page_title: "Azure Resource Manager: azurerm_image"
 sidebar_current: "docs-azurerm-resource-managed-image"
 description: |-
   Create a custom virtual machine image that can be used to create virtual machines.